walker777007/Do-the-Market-move-with-Trump-s-Tweets-/README.md

  VIX High simply denotes the maximum VIX value in that week, which can be understood as the maximum investor fear for the week.
 As well, instead of simply looking at the absolute numbers of tweets that were about the trade war or federal reserve, I decided to look at the percentage of tweets that week that were about those subjects.

 This had an immediate noticeable effect on the correlation, which can be seen below.
-The correlation coefficients for all 3 indexes were roughly about the same for the percentage of tweets about the trade war.
+The correlation coefficients for all 3 indexes were roughly about the same for the percentage of tweets about the trade war: 0.24,0.27,0.26.

 <p align="center">
 <img src="plots/weekly_keyword_volatility_correlation_heatmap.png" width="800" height="550">